 Have a pressing issue that requires a quick resolve?
-A simple phone call will suffice, say goodbye to long and unnecessary video calls, they only eat into your teams’ productivity levels.
-Morning huddles are a great way to start the day, but make them prompt and punchy to ensure you’re boosting staff morale and motivation, as opposed to overloading them with information.
+A simple phone call will suffice, say goodbye to long video calls, they only eat into your teams’ productivity levels.
+Morning huddles are a great way to start the day, just aim to make them prompt and punchy to ensure you’re boosting staff morale and motivation.

 Remote working means no commuting and more flexibility.

 The flexibility of not commuting into the office means that you’re building towards a more diverse, more capable and happier workforce.
-For example, no commuting means making work more accessible for staff with disabilities, it’s also particularly helpful for anyone with childcare responsibilities, a long-term health condition or caregivers.
+For example, no commuting means making work more accessible for staff with disabilities, it’s also particularly helpful for anyone with childcare responsibilities, long-term health conditions as well as caregivers.
 Overall, remote working means companies can draw on a much wider talent pool.

 Scenario Two: Furlough and preparation for when furlough ends

 The take-up of the Coronavirus Job Retention Scheme (CJRS) has been significant, with 9.5 million workers furloughed by 1.2 million employers since March.

 And these employers had made £31.7bn of furlough claims by 26th July.
 It’s estimated the scheme will cost the government an estimated £80bn in total.

 Here’s a summary of the scheme’s latest developments…